-- · A: driver and upsd
+• A: driver and upsd

-- B: upsmon (in secondary mode)

-- C: driver, upsd, and upsmon (in primary mode, as the UPS manager)
+- B: upsmon (as slave) - C: driver, upsd, and upsmon (as master)

 To further complicate things, you can have a system that is hooked to multiple UPSes, but only depends on one for power.
 This particular situation makes it an "A" relative to one UPS, and a "C" relative to the other.
 The software can handle this - you just have to tell it what to do.